Conditional Flow Matching for Bayesian Posterior Inference: METHODOLOGY

 If we obtain a velocity field accurately enough, by sampling several realizations of $\theta_0$ from the source distribution and passing them through the map $G(y^*,\cdot)$, the resulting data points $\theta_1$ should follow the posterior distribution $\pi(\cdot \mid y^*)$. \eqref{eq:conditional.integral} plays a central role in our proposed algorithm for posterior simulation.

 A major advantage of this dynamic configuration is the automatic invertibility of the learned map.
 With a fixed observation $y^*$, the inverse of the conditional map $G(y^*,\cdot)$ can also be obtained by integrating \eqref{eq:conditional.integral} in reverse.
 Without additional monotonicity assumptions, these inverse maps are more intuitive than useful.
 We defer further discussions on inverse maps to Section \ref{sec:monotonicity}.

-Following the dynamic configuration, the posterior sampling problem then becomes learning the joint velocity field of the form in \eqref{eq:triangular.velocity}.
+Our entire posterior learning framework is summarized in Algorithm~\ref{alg:triangular-flow-posterior}.